nthnbch/GDocsBatchProcessor/README.md

 1. **Font Change**: Transforms the entire document's font to 'Inter'.
 2. **Italic Text Conversion**: Converts italicized text within the document to regular text.
 3. **Header Removal**: Eliminates any headers found within the Google Docs.
-4. **Image Insertion**: Places a specific image (`qoqacerclequalite.png`) at the start of the document.
+4. **Image Insertion**: Places a specific image at the start of the document.
 5. **First Line Deletion**: Deletes the first line of the document.

 ## Image Insertion:
 For the script to successfully insert an image at the start of each Google Doc:
-- Place the desired image named `qoqacerclequalite.png` in the root of the specified Drive folder.
+- Place the desired image in the root of the specified Drive folder.
 - Ensure that no other files in the same directory share this name to avoid confusion.

 ## Usage: